 - Self-Deprecation: Tom quips, "Are you saying I'm impossible to resist?" giving B'Elanna an acceptable excuse to back off for a bit.

 - Series Continuity Error

-- A bit of established canon regarding the pon farr goes out the airlock in order to stop Vorik, B'Elanna or Tom from dying.
+- Established canon regarding the pon farr goes out the airlock in order to stop Vorik, B'Elanna or Tom from dying.
 Spock not only had to mate with a particular person, he was specifically driven to return to Vulcan to do it, and couldn't easily shake it off just by taking someone else for his mate.
 For obvious reasons, returning home is impossible for Vorik on Star Trek: Voyager, but he still should have had more trouble with this.
 More to the point, the "ritual combat" is not a mere contest for the mate's hand, but a brutal Duel to the Death with anyone who would stand in the Vulcan's way; which leads to a kind of Logic Bomb, considering that Torres championed herself, making her both his chosen mate and deadly rival.
 Finally, it was never established in "Amok Time" that this combat by itself would be sufficient to purge the blood fever.
 Though it worked in Spock's case, it was implied that the shock of thinking that he'd killed Captain Kirk was actually responsible.

 - At least one female Vulcan shows up in a later episode, causing fans to ask why Vorik didn't choose her.
 However it's implied that Vorik is somewhat taken with B'Elanna given his elaborate praise of her while proposing, and hints of romantic interest in "Alter Ego" as well.